baggepinnen/DiskDataProviders.jl/README.md

 Intended usage: To buffer data reading from disk when training convolutional neural networks (1d or 2d) using [Flux.jl](https://github.com/FluxML/Flux.jl/).
 This allows the CPU to work with the disk and data while the GPU is working on the training.
 This package might be useful for other things as well.

 For usage example, see [the documentation](https://baggepinnen.github.io/DiskDataProviders.jl/latest)
+For lower-level buffered iterators, see [LengthChannels.jl](https://github.com/baggepinnen/LengthChannels.jl)